 1984 Trevor Robinson

-Not being a National event, it opened its doors for not only the top guys who would be racing the newly formed Superclass that coming season in UKBMX but also the top amateur riders in both NBMXA and UKBMX at the time had a chance to sign up and go for the money as well.
+With it not being a National event, it opened the door not only to the top riders who would be racing the newly formed Superclass that coming season in UKBMX, but also to top amateur riders from both NBMXA and UKBMX, who had the chance to sign up and go for the money.

 1. danielbell81